exfalsoquodlibet/aws-setup-utils/setup-aws-cli.md

 ```shell
 aws configure
 ```
 and follow the prompts.
-NOTE: you will be asked to provide your `access key ID` and `secret access key` so have them ready.
+NOTE: you will be asked to provide your AWS `access key ID` and `secret access key` so have them ready.

 Your credentials should have now been added to the `~/.aws/credentials` file, under a `[default]` profile.